KristenSimmons/reading-notes/code-201/day-3.md

  // evaluate this <br>
  (a + c) + b;

- The final expression will be "false".
+ The final expression will be "10dog".
 It essentially is saying (10 + false) + 'dog'.
-This is not a valid expression, so the result would come back "false"
+The false variable (c) does not change anything, so you essentially come up with 10 + dog, or "10dog"

  ## 5) Describe a real world example of when a conditional statement should be used in a JavaScript program.
  Developers use conditional statements often when sites or software interact with users.
 For example, I have an app that allows me to track my calories and macros for eating.
 To find my calorie goal for the day, the app asks a series of questions, including my age and activity level.
 Depending on the answers provided by myself, or other users, the app will recommend a number that works best under those set of answers.
 Someonme with different answers than mine should get back a different result.